 Here is a list of the most prominent tools with some of their characteristics:

-It is based on Jasmine which we will discuss later.
+It was initially based on Jasmine which I will discuss later.
 Over time, Facebook replaced most of its functionality and added a lot of features on top of it.

 - Performance- First of all Jest is considered to be faster for big projects with many test files by implementing a clever parallel testing mechanism.

 - Ready-To-Go- Comes with assertions, spies, and mocks that are equivalent to libraries that do the same like Sinon.
 Libraries still can easily be used in case you need some unique features.

 - Globals- Like in Jasmine, it creates test globals by default so there is no need to require them.
 This can be considered bad since it makes your tests less flexible and less controllable, but in most cases it just makes your life easier: